 Notes

-*These cookies may be stored in the fridge or freezer, but I prefer eating them straight from the freezer.
+*These cookies may be stored in the fridge or freezer, but I recommend the freezer for best results.
+They get quite soft in the fridge, but have a deliciously chewy texture out of the freezer.

 These are delicious!
 I subbed monk fruit for coconut sugar and it worked great!!
 Already planning to make more later today haha.
 Thank you.